AdaGold/solar-system/README.md

 ## Learning Goals

-- Practice creating Custom classes
+- Practice creating custom classes
 - Use a hash to initialize an object
 - Create an object which contains a collection of other objects
 - Practice creating instance methods